Envestnet (NYSE:ENV) Updates Q3 2022 Earnings Guidance

 Envestnet Price Performance

-Envestnet (NYSE:ENV – Get Rating) last released its earnings results on Thursday, August 4th.
+Envestnet (NYSE:ENV – Get Rating) last posted its quarterly earnings data on Thursday, August 4th.
 The business services provider reported $0.49 EPS for the quarter, topping analysts’ consensus estimates of $0.46 by $0.03.
-Envestnet had a negative net margin of 2.42% and a positive return on equity of 7.48%.
-The business had revenue of $318.90 million for the quarter, compared to the consensus estimate of $324.02 million.
-During the same period in the previous year, the firm earned $0.35 EPS.
-The business’s revenue for the quarter was up 10.5% on a year-over-year basis.
-On average, equities analysts forecast that Envestnet will post 1.1 EPS for the current year.
+Envestnet had a positive return on equity of 7.52% and a negative net margin of 2.42%.
+The firm had revenue of $318.90 million during the quarter, compared to analysts’ expectations of $324.02 million.
+During the same quarter last year, the business posted $0.35 EPS.
+The firm’s quarterly revenue was up 10.5% compared to the same quarter last year.
+On average, equities research analysts expect that Envestnet will post 1.07 EPS for the current fiscal year.

 Analyst Ratings Changes

-In other Envestnet news, CEO William Crager acquired 920 shares of the company’s stock in a transaction dated Wednesday, June 29th.
-The stock was bought at an average price of $53.79 per share, for a total transaction of $49,486.80.
-Following the purchase, the chief executive officer now owns 306,241 shares in the company, valued at approximately $16,472,703.39.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Corporate insiders own 1.44% of the company’s stock.
+In related news, CEO William Crager acquired 920 shares of Envestnet stock in a transaction dated Wednesday, June 29th.
+The stock was acquired at an average cost of $53.79 per share, with a total value of $49,486.80.
+Following the purchase, the chief executive officer now directly owns 306,241 shares in the company, valued at approximately $16,472,703.39.
+The acquisition was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Insiders own 1.44% of the company’s stock.

 Envestnet, Inc, together with its subsidiaries, provides wealth management software and services in the United States and internationally.
 It operates through Envestnet Wealth Solutions and Envestnet Data & Analytics segments.
 The company's product and services include Envestnet | Enterprise, which provides an end-to-end open architecture wealth management platform, as well as offers data aggregation and reporting, data analytics, and digital advice capabilities; Envestnet | Tamarac that provides trading, rebalancing, portfolio accounting, performance reporting, and client relationship management software; and Envestnet | MoneyGuide that provides goals-based financial planning solutions to the financial services industry.